vircon32/ComputerSoftware/DevelopmentTools/Data/Readme.txt

 ------------------------------------------------------------

-What's new in version 23.1.16?
+What's new in version 23.3.7?

-  - Added support for partial declarations in structures, unions and function prototypes.
-  - Added support for SPU channel position port.
+  - Added support for explicit type conversions.
-  - Added specific error messages in some non-supported C features to be more helpful.
-  - Corrected wrong compilation error when maximum warnings were reached.
-  - Add checks to prevent use of void values, and avoid dereferencing void pointers.
-  - Fixed bad use of R0 in some expressions with nested function calls.
-  - Fixed bug when initializing pointers to NULL.
-  - Corrected error in ftoa implementation, that provided wrong results on decimal parts with initial zeroes.
+  - Added dynamic memory functions (malloc, calloc, realloc and free) to misc.h.
+  - Minor fixes for type system and type checks.

 ------------------------------------------------------------